opencog/atomspace/Design-Notes-C.md

 confusion as to what a rule is, and what a rewrite is.
 Additional confusion is driven by the demands of various different users and their expectations for what the API would be.
-The rule engine needed to implement purchase orders for office-chair requistions routed through accounting, management, shipping&receiving has broad similarities to the rule engine inside of the RelEx relationship extractor; inventing an API suitable for both requires serious work that was never undertaken.
+The rule engine needed to implement purchase orders for office-chair requisitions routed through accounting, management, shipping&receiving has broad similarities to the rule engine inside of the RelEx relationship extractor; inventing an API suitable for both requires serious work that was never undertaken.

-The original definition of PLN was reimagined to be a probabilistic form of [natural deduction](https://en.wikipedia.org/wiki/Natural_deduction).
+The original definition of PLN was re-imagined to be a probabilistic form of [natural deduction](https://en.wikipedia.org/wiki/Natural_deduction).

 Consider the following inference rule, written in Gentzen notation: